ogmini/Notepad-Windowstate-Buffer/README.md

  - First 2 bytes "NP"
  - Sequence number (Stored as an unsigned LEB128)
- - Number of bytes to the CRC32
+ - Number of bytes to the CRC32 (unsigned LEB128?)
- - Unknown 18 bytes
+ - Unknown 2 bytes (Possibly number of tabs?)
+ - Collection of 16 byte chunks (1 for every tab)
    - New chunks appear to be added with new tabs
  - Six 2 byte chunks that are by qualified by 00.
 (Ex.
 00 51 04 00)
    - Chunk 1 and 2 are the X,Y Coordinates in UINT16 of the top left corner of the window.